The Vegan Lunchbox

 An easy homemade no-mayo coleslaw made with beetroot and a balsamic dressing.

-Balsamic beetroot coleslaw in a stripy bowl
+Balsamic beet slaw in a stripy bowl

-Homemade coleslaw or slaw as it is also known is always better than anything you can buy ready-made.
+Homemade coleslaw, or slaw as it is also known, is always better than anything you can buy ready-made.

 It's always a winner.